merces/hem-hashes/README.md

 ## Installation

-Download the `.hem` file and put it in your HIEW `hem` folder.
+Download the `.hem` file and put it in your Hiew `hem` folder.

 ## Usage

-After opening a file in Hiew, press `F11` to load a HIEW module and choose it from the menu.
+After opening a file in Hiew, press `F11` to load a Hiew module and choose it from the menu.
 It will calculate common hashes of the whole file.
 If you mark a block instead, Hashes will generate the hashes of the block content.
 Press `F5` to copy a hash value to clipboard.